Teen Allegedly Threw 8-Year-Old Boy Off 31-Foot Waterslide Platform Because He Was Mad The Line Took Too Long

-A Minnesota teenager is facing assault charges after police say he threw an 8-year-old boy off a waterslide platform 31 feet above the ground — because the teen was mad that the line was taking too long.
+A Minnesota teenager is facing assault charges after police say he threw an 8-year-old boy off a waterslide platform 31 feet above the ground.
+Allegedly, the teen was mad that the line was taking too long.

 The incident happened at a waterpark in Apple Valley, Minnesota, as the pair were waiting in line for a waterslide.
-Police say the man, 18-year-old Roman Adams, picked up the boy and threw him over the railing as they were in line, KARE reported.
+Police say that 18-year-old Roman Adams picked up the boy and threw him over the railing as they were in line, KARE reported.

 The boy was seriously injured in the fall, breaking bones in his feet, legs, and shoulders, the report noted.
 He was taken to a hospital and was conscious and breathing after the fall.
 A report from Fox 9 noted that the boy had to undergo several surgeries to treat his injuries, and on Wednesday was listed in stable condition.